yqtianust/DFlare/readme.md

 ## Questions

-Leave a question using issue report or contact me via yongqiang.tian - at - uwaterloo.ca
+Feel free to leave a question using issue report, or contact me via yongqiang.tian - at - uwaterloo.ca